-We have audited the financial statements of the general fund of Fort Bend County Emergency Services District No. 3, (the "District") as of and for the year ended December 31, 2022, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the financial statements of the governmental activities and general fund of Fort Bend County Emergency Services District No. 3, (the "District") as of and for the year ended December 31, 2023, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the general fund of Fort Bend County Emergency Services District No. 3, as of December 31, 2022, and the changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the governmental activities and general fund of Fort Bend County Emergency Services District No. 3, as of December 31, 2023, and the changes in financial position and the budgetary comparison of the general fund thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.